 Kale has a moderate amount of vitamin C and makes an excellent supplement to your guinea pig’s vegetable variety.

 Vitamin K plays a critical role in the formation of blood clots.
 A healthy vitamin K level means that if your guinea pig gets a cut, their body will quickly scab the wound over and heal more efficiently.
-The high amounts of vitamin K in kale can also help improve digestion and reduce inflammation.

 Can Kale Be Bad for Guinea Pigs?